Articles On Child Behavior Problems

 Dr. O'Connor's articles on child behavior problems increase understanding of the child problems that worry you, and how to build psychological resilience and well being in children, adolescents and young adults?
 The articles below enhance understanding of psychological concerns in young people, and how to build their psychological competence and well-being.

 The articles that are featured below relate to the neuropsychological challenges that many children, adolescents and young people show, at home, in their classrooms and their communities.
-Theses articles apply to child behaviors, whether it is the specific behaviors the young person exhibits, the conditions that contribute to and maintain them or the strategies and assessments that explore these behaviors, and associated concerns, and lead to evidence based interventions to address them.
+These articles apply to child behaviors, whether it is the specific behaviors the young person exhibits, the conditions that contribute to and maintain them or the strategies and assessments that explore these behaviors, and associated concerns, and lead to evidence based interventions to address them.

 Parents, and the helping professionals who work with young people and their families, worry about a range of child behavior

 problems from the relatively benign to the more severe.
-Some young people
+Some young

 show internalizing problems, such as anxiety, depression and

 withdrawal behaviors.
-Others show externalizing problems such as aggression, oppositional defiant behaviors and attentional problems.
+Others show externalizing problems such as

 Click on the links